It is essential to understand the history of mining to the modern life we enjoy today.

 Ultimately, changes in the Mining Act of 1872 are necessary to make mining more compatible with our expanding population.
 But, we should not forget or underestimate the importance and lessons in the history of mining to the modern life we relish.

-Note: Earth Systems originally published this article in a newsletter in 2006 and re-edited it for the web.
+Note: Earth Systems originally published this article in a newsletter in 2006 and re-edited for the web.